vamsikunal/Text-Based-AI-Bot-for-Monitoring-Mental-Health/README.md

 # Text-Based AI Bot for Monitoring Mental Health
-we have be build a model which can analyze the mental health of a person using sentimental and emotional analysis where on the basis of the dataset, the model will be trained.
+We have be build a model which can analyze the mental health of a person using sentimental and emotional analysis where on the basis of the dataset, the model will be trained.
 As a final product, we will build an AI-based conversational bot, where the user can chat with the bot to check his/her emotions.